Karate Classes In Haggerston

 Exactly what is Karate?

-Karate is described as a Japanese martial-art whose physical aspects seek the continuing development of defensive and counter-attacking body movements.
-The themes of traditional karate training are fighting and self-defence, though its mental and moral aspects focus on the overall improvement of the individual.
-This is facilitated through the discipline and persistent effort required in training.
+Karate is a Japanese martial-art whose actual physical aspects seek the development of protective and counter-attacking body movements.
+The themes of traditional karate training are fighting and self-defence, though its mental and moral aspects focus on the complete improvement of the individual.
+This is facilitated by the discipline and persistent effort required in training.